Software Engineering: A Modern Approach

 setSortStrategy

-method is implemented to configure this
+method is provided to configure this

 algorithm.
 The sort